Oscars Predictions 2014 (86th Academy Awards)

 Well, there you have it.
 I’m not a betting man, but if I were, I’d put money down on those two films to take home those respective honors.

-Posted on February 28, 2014, in movie reviews and tagged 12 Years a Slave, 86th Academy Awards, Captain Phillips, Dallas Buyers Club, Gravity, movie reviews, Nebraska, Oscars Predictions 2014, the oscars.
+Posted on February 28, 2014, in movie review and tagged 12 Years a Slave, 86th Academy Awards, Captain Phillips, Dallas Buyers Club, Gravity, movie review, Nebraska, Oscars Predictions 2014, the oscars.
 Bookmark the permalink.
 2 Comments.